aliyun/terraform-provider-alicloud/website/docs/r/config_rule.html.markdown

 * `description` - (Optional) The description of the rule.
 * `exclude_resource_ids_scope` - (Optional) The rule monitors excluded resource IDs, multiple of which are separated by commas, only applies to rules created based on managed rules, , custom rule this field is empty.
 * `input_parameters` - (Optional) The settings of the input parameters for the rule.See the following `Block InputParameters`.
-* `maximum_execution_frequency` - (Computed,Optional) The frequency of the compliance evaluations, it is required if the ConfigRuleTriggerTypes value is ScheduledNotification.
+* `maximum_execution_frequency` - (Computed, Optional) The frequency of the compliance evaluations, it is required if the ConfigRuleTriggerTypes value is ScheduledNotification.
 Valid values:  `One_Hour`, `Three_Hours`, `Six_Hours`, `Twelve_Hours`, `TwentyFour_Hours`.
 * `region_ids_scope` - (Optional) The rule monitors region IDs, separated by commas, only applies to rules created based on managed rules.
 * `resource_group_ids_scope` - (Optional) The rule monitors resource group IDs, separated by commas, only applies to rules created based on managed rules.
 * `resource_types_scope` - (Required) The types of the resources to be evaluated against the rule.
 * `risk_level` - (Required) The risk level of the resources that are not compliant with the rule.
 Valid values:  `1`: critical `2`: warning `3`: info
-* `rule_name` - (Required,ForceNew) The name of the rule.
+* `rule_name` - (Required, ForceNew) The name of the rule.
-* `source_identifier` - (Required,ForceNew) The identifier of the rule.
+* `source_identifier` - (Required, ForceNew) The identifier of the rule.
 For a managed rule, the value is the name of the managed rule.
 For a custom rule, the value is the ARN of the custom rule.
-* `source_owner` - (Required,ForceNew) Specifies whether you or Alibaba Cloud owns and manages the rule.
+* `source_owner` - (Required, ForceNew) Specifies whether you or Alibaba Cloud owns and manages the rule.
 Valid values:  `CUSTOM_FC`: The rule is a custom rule and you own the rule. `ALIYUN`: The rule is a managed rule and Alibaba Cloud owns the rule
-* `status` - (Computed,Optional) The status of the rule.
+* `status` - (Computed, Optional) The status of the rule.
 Valid values: ACTIVE: The rule is monitoring the configurations of target resources.
 DELETING_RESULTS: The compliance evaluation result returned by the rule is being deleted.
 EVALUATING: The rule is triggered and is evaluating whether the configurations of target resources are compliant.
 INACTIVE: The rule is disabled from monitoring the configurations of target resources.
 * `tag_key_scope` - (Optional) The rule monitors the tag key, only applies to rules created based on managed rules.
 * `tag_value_scope` - (Optional) The rule monitors the tag value, only applies to rules created based on managed rules.